-Dancing is one ways that people of all ages can stay in shape.
+Dancing is one way that people of all ages stay in shape.
 Beyond it being fun, dance provides a lot of positive health benefits.
 Read more about the health benefits of dancing below.

 Benefits of dancing for general health

-Weight loss is another one of dancing’s benefits, if done continually.
-One study in the Journal of Physiological Anthropology found that an aerobic training exercise program for dance is just as useful for weight loss and increase of aerobic capacity as cycling and jogging.
+Weight loss is another one of dancing’s benefits if done continuously.
+One study in the Journal of Physiological Anthropology found that anaerobic training exercise program for dance is just as useful for weight loss.

 Do you lack energy throughout the day?
 Dancing could help you recover it.
 One study published in The Scholarly Publishing and Academic Resources Coalition found that a weekly dance program could improve physical performance and energy levels in adults.

 Dancing just a few times requires a large amount of flexibility.
 The majority of dance classes begin with a warm-up that includes several different stretching exercises.
 When you dance, you have to push yourself to reach a range of movement with all muscle groups.